Kirill888/jupyter-ui-poll/README.rst

 lab environment.
 Jupyter is great at displaying data and ``ipywidgets`` provide a mechanism to get input from the user in a more convenient way than entering or changing Python code inside a Jupyter cell.
-Developer can construct an interactive user interface often used to parameterise information display or other kinds of computation.
+Developer can construct an interactive user interface often used to parameterize information display or other kinds of computation.

 Interactivity is handled with callbacks, ``ipywidget`` GUI is HTML based, user